 Are you an up-and-coming or aspiring rapper, producer, or singer?
 FILL OUT THE FORM BELOW TO APPLY to Beats to the Rhyme.
 Space to this free program is limited so don’t wait!
-Application Deadline is December 13th, 2018.
-Sessions begin January 2019.
+Application Deadline has passed.
+Check back Summer 2019 for the next registration period.

 Beats to the Rhyme helps young artists (suggested age range of 13-17, but each applicant will be considered individually) tap into the power of creative expressive as a tool for self-growth, professional development, and community empowerment.
 In a 12-week after-school program located in the Central District’s historic Washington Hall, ten students will have the opportunity to write, produce, and record original creative works in the state-of-the-art Emerald Street Studios.
 For three hours each week, veteran Hip Hop teaching artists Beloved1 and Orbitron will guide the cohort through sequencing, songwriting, composition, and the recording process.
 The program culminates in the production of a music video and final showcase at Washington Hall.
 Participants will also have many opportunities to build connections and take their work to a variety of audiences to grow their performance skills and gain important stage and event production experience.